Jesse Hughes (musician): Personal life

-Hughes is divorced and has a son named Micah.

-Hughes is currently in a relationship with his long-time girlfriend, bass player Tuesday Cross.

 Hughes uses many different nicknames, including "J. Devil", "The Devil", "Boots Electric", and "Fabulous Weapon" (the latter two being band names used by his father).
 In November 2008, he revealed that his bandmate Josh Homme gave him "The Devil" nickname when he was 13: "I used to get picked on a lot, and when I would get picked on severely, or if it really made a point to me, I would get vengeance, but I would get vengeance in the way that I could, which was mostly clever and all consuming.
 Joshua once witnessed me in the moment I was about to enact vengeance upon someone, and he just said, 'You're the fucking devil dude,' and it stuck."

 In a November 2008 interview, Homme described himself and Hughes as "socially liberal but government conservative guys".
 Hughes' political views became more right-wing over the following years, and he revealed in December 2013 that he had even "wanted to be a Republican politician" in his youth.
 He has described himself as a "proud Zionist".